johnae/spook/README.md

 ### Changelog

-There's a [CHANGELOG](CHANGELOG.md) in in the repo which may be useful to learn about any breaking changes, new features or other improvements.
+There's a [CHANGELOG](CHANGELOG.md) which may be useful when learning about any breaking changes, new features or other improvements.
 Please consult it when upgrading.

 ### Binaries